The Clean Energy Regulator welcomes the report of the Independent Review of Australian carbon credit units (ACCU Review).

-Carbon Credits (Carbon Farming Initiative) Regulations 2011 and the
+Carbon Credits (Carbon Farming Initiative) Act 2011 and the

 Carbon Credits (Carbon Farming Initiative) Rule 2015.

-A number of activities are eligible under the scheme and participants can earn Australian carbon credit units (ACCUs) for emissions reductions.
-One ACCU is earned for each tonne of carbon dioxide equivalent (tCO2-e) stored or avoided by a project.
-ACCUs can be sold to generate income, either to the government through a carbon abatement contract, or in the secondary market.
+A number of activities are eligible under the scheme and participants can earn ACCUs.
+Each ACCU represents one tonne of carbon dioxide equivalent (tCO2-e) emissions stored or avoided by a project.
+ACCUs can be sold to generate income, either to the Australian Government through a carbon abatement contract, or to companies and other private buyers in the secondary market.

 The Clean Energy Regulator is in the process of developing an